-3500 State Highway 310 Manitowoc, WI 54220-9659
+3500 State Highway 310 Manitowoc, WI 54220-9659 920-683-4345

-GREG GROTEGUT Highway Commissioner 920-683-4345

-2022 Invasive Species Spraying
+2023 Invasive Species Spraying

 Invasive species within the road right-of-way and adjacent properties can pose significant health risks to highway workers, utility workers, emergency responders, and anyone else utilizing the right-of-way.
 In the coming month, you may notice our crews spraying these areas to help control and eradicate Wild Parsnip and other harmful invasive weed species.
+Also, this is a plant growth regulator that slows the grass growth so we will only need to cut once in fall.
 Our staff has been trained and certified in applying EPA (Environmental Protection Agency) certified herbicides.
 These herbicides are plant specific and won't hurt native plants.
 This means grasses, milkweed and other native plants will flourish helping out our wildlife and pollinators.
-Our intention is to spray the south of US 10 on all County roads 20'-25' from the shoulder.
-We plan on spot spraying north of US 10 where invasives are prevelant.
+Our intention is to spray north of US 10 on all County roads 20'-25' from the shoulder.
+We have sprayed south of US 10 in 2022 with great results.
 The window of opportunity will be dictated by weather, but we anticipate 3 weeks of spraying starting in May.
 If you have any questions please call our office at (920) 683-4345.